ESIvy/esivy.gihub.io/content/posts/do-fish-really-come-that-color-yep-they-do.md

 ---
-title: Do fish really come that color?
-Yep, they do!
+title: "Do fish really come that color?
+Yep, they do!"
 date: '2012-10-06T21:18:22-05:00'
 status: publish
 path: /do-fish-really-come-that-color-yep-they-do